BinomialLLC/basis_universal/README.md

 `basisu -level 1 -tex_type video -stats -debug -multifile_printf "pic%04u.png" -multifile_num 200 -multifile_first 1 -max_selectors 16128 -max_endpoints 16128 -endpoint_rdo_thresh 1.05 -selector_rdo_thresh 1.05`

 The reference encoder will take a LONG time and a lot of CPU to encode video.
 The more cores your machine has, the better.
 Basis is intended for smaller videos of a few dozen seconds or so.
 If you are very patient and have a Threadripper or Xeon workstation, you should be able to encode up to a few thousand 720P frames.
+The "webgl_videotest" directory contains a very simple video viewer.

 The .basis file will contain multiple images (all using the same global codebooks), which you can retrieve using the transcoder's image API.
 The system now supports [conditional replenisment](https://en.wikipedia.org/wiki/MPEG-1) (CR, or "skip blocks").
 CR can reduce the bitrate of some videos (highly dependent on how dynamic the content is) by over 50%.
 For videos using CR, the images must be requested from the transcoder in sequence from first to last, and random access is only allowed to I-Frames.